 - 6 cups vegetable stock

 - 2 bay leaves

 - Add stock, tomatoes, bay leaves, salt, cilantro leaves, and ¼ of the tortilla strips.
 Bring to a simmer.
-Cook, uncovered, for 30 minutes, remove bay leaves.
+Cook, uncovered, for 30 minutes then remove bay leaves.

 - Puree the soup with an immersion blender.
 If you want your soup to be thicker, you can always add more tortilla strips.
 And then you're ready to serve!
 I usually serve the soup with lime, corn, cilantro, jalapeno peppers, avocado, and the remaining tortilla.